 - Cable Car tickets

-You must leave the Refuge before 7.30am the next day.
+After having spent the night on Mount Teide, you must leave the Refuge before 7.30am the next day.

 The Refuge closes at 8.00am and the entrance hall only opens at 11.00am.

 After 10.30pm all guests are asked for quiet in order to allow other mountaineers to rest.

 The cable car operating times are: